gurpreet2301/ACENET_Summer_School_MPI/_episodes/02-hello.md

 ~~~
 {: .output}

 So `mpicc` runs `gcc hello.world.c -o hello-world` with a number of options (`-I`, `-L`, `-l`) to make sure the right libraries and headers are available for compiling MPI programs.
-Lets take a look at this again for `mpif90` compiler.
+Let's take a look at this again for `mpif90` compiler.

-Finally lets do the actual compilation with
+Finally let's do the actual compilation with
 ~~~
 $ mpicc hello-world.c -o hello-world
 ~~~